Harlequin Romance Movies

 Yet she was only too well aware that if Dominic did decide to let her go, it would only be because he wanted to get rid of her for good…Leopard In the Snow by Anne Mather

-This Harlequin Presents was made into a 1978 romance movie starring Keir Dullea, star of 2001, A Space Odyssey, and Susan Penhaligon.
+This Harlequin Presents romance was made into a 1978 romance movie starring Keir Dullea, star of 2001, A Space Odyssey, and Susan Penhaligon.

 The film wasn’t very profitable and garnered mixed reviews.
 It would be a long while before Harlequin romance movies would hit the screens again.

-Janet Dailey Romances Turned Into Movies
+Janet Dailey Romances Made Into Films

 After producing more than 50 books with Harlequin, Dailey signed a massive deal with Simon & Schuster to write category and full-length romances for their Pocket Books Division and new Silhouette imprint.

 She and her husband Bill developed a movie studio of their own, Ramblin’ Films, to produce their own films.

 The original Special Edition version is hard to find, but the book is available on Kindle.

 In the wooded Ozark hills Joanna met proud-hearted Linc Wilder.
 His gold-flecked eyes mocked her, his country-born spirit clashed with her city-wise ways.
 His lean body challenged her, sparking her senses till Joanna was as sweetly glowing as the foxfire that lit their nights.

 This was no will-o’-the-wisp, to slip away in the dark, but a bright and shining love to show the way into tomorrow.FOXFIRE LIGHT by JANET DAILEY

 This was the Daileys production company’s only romantic adaptation to film.
 The movie came out in 1983 and was neither a commercial nor a critical success.